bdawg1995/quick_writeup/README.md

-# Quick Writeup Client CLI
+# Quick Writeup CLI

-Quick Writeup Client is a command-line tool designed to simplify the management of writeup entries.
+Quick Writeup is a command-line tool designed to simplify the management of writeup entries.
 The application allows users to create, edit, and maintain their writeups efficiently.

 ## Features
 - **Create Writeups:** Quickly create new writeups and organize them by topics.
 - **Edit Writeups:** Modify existing writeups with ease.
 - **Sorted by date and topics:** Automatically sort writeups by date and topics.

-## Installation
+## Usage
 This application is designed for Linux users.
-Follow the steps below to install the application:
+Follow the steps below to start the application:

 ### Using Source Code
 1. Clone the repository: